Updated July 17, 2023

 Importance of Investment Trust

-Investment trusts, in general, play a significant role in the mobilization of funds and their productive investment.
+Investment trusts, in general, play a significant role in mobilizing funds and their productive investment.
 The success of investment trusts across the globe speaks volumes for their significance.
 Different intermediaries use investment trusts in different ways.
 For instance, banking houses use these funds to offload the securities they cannot sell or control other companies, while stock exchanges earn more commission through these funds.

 Some of the significant advantages of investment trusts are as follows: